Non Sequitur by Wiley Miller for September 15, 2010

 17. Missing large

-Defective Premium Member over 13 years ago
+Defective Premium Member about 14 years ago

 I read recently that it’s estimated the United States Military budget is greater than the rest of the world combined.
 I’m now trying to find this source.